Staff

 Wildlife Rehabilitation Hospital Shift Supervisor & Educator

+In her role as a Wildlife Rehabilitation Shift Supervisor, she is responsible for shift supervision of the Wildlife Hospital including medical assessment of wildlife at intake, developing patient treatment plans, providing daily care to all wildlife on-site, and supervision and/or training of wildlife care volunteers.
+As an Environmental Educator, Valerie implements Cedar Run’s environmental education efforts including Refuge-on-Wheels programs, on-site programs, virtual programs, and the care of Wildlife Ambassadors.
 Valerie started at Cedar Run in 2018 as a Rehabilitation Hospital volunteer and quickly became a Volunteer Shift leader in 2020.
 In 2022, Valerie accepted a seasonal staff position in the Rehabilitation Hospital and with our Education Team as an Educator.
-Prior to discovering her passion for wildlife rehabilitation and environmental education, she fostered her love of animals through a managerial career in the the domestic and exotic pet industry.
+Prior to discovering her passion for wildlife rehabilitation and environmental education, she fostered her love of animals through a managerial career in the domestic and exotic pet industry.
 When not at Cedar Run, she is taking care of her many animals which include domestic quail and rescued aquatic turtles.
 Valerie is a Certified Wildlife Rehabilitator™ by the International Wildlife Rehabilitation Council and plans to eventually start her own rehabilitation facility.

 Stewardship & Facilities Manager